-He has represented clients in numerous trial and appellate matters before federal courts, state courts, and various domestic and international arbitration tribunals, handling disputes arising out of restructurings, complex commercial contracts, pension plan contribution obligations, corporate governance, and related issues.
+He has successfully navigated clients through a broad variety of disputes at both the trial and appellate levels, before federal courts, state courts, and various domestic and international arbitration tribunals, relating to restructurings, complex commercial contracts, leveraged buyouts, pension plan contribution obligations, corporate governance, and other similar issues, including numerous matters of first impression.

-Additionally, in connection with his white collar practice, he has advised clients in connection with investigations conducted by federal, state, and international agencies and authorities, including the U.S. Securities and Exchange Commission, the U.K. Financial Conduct Authority, the Federal Reserve, the New York Department of Financial Services, and several United States Attorney and district attorney offices.
-His areas of focus include insider trading, market manipulation, anti-money laundering and Bank Secrecy Act controls, and investment advisory compliance and regulation.
+Additionally, he has advised clients on issues relating to alleged securities fraud and insider trading, both in connection with private litigation and investigations conducted by the U.S. Securities and Exchange Commission, the U.K. Financial Conduct Authority, the New York Department of Financial Services, and several United States Attorney and district attorney offices.

-- Representation of a specialty finance company in an action alleging fraudulent conveyance and breaches of fiduciary duty in connection with a recapitalization and sale of a dialysis company.
+- Representation of a lender to a dialysis provider, DSI Renal, Inc., in defending an action in Delaware bankruptcy court brought by a Chapter 7 trustee alleging over $450 million in claims for fraudulent transfer and aiding and abetting breaches of fiduciary duty in connection with the recapitalization and sale of DSI Renal.

 Prior to joining Friedman Kaplan in March 2018, Mr. Chiueh practiced at Akin Gump Strauss Hauer & Feld LLP.